| The Inside

 current system, expressing his critical view of the government

+system of earthquake prediction.
 Dr. Mogi is the type

 of demanding scholar who cannot be welcomed by the government